GabrielWilkinson/Marathon-Results/marathon-results/README.md

 ### As a User
 - I want to have a countdown to the race and track how long into the race we are.

+### As a User
+I want to see real-time updates of race data without needing to refresh the page.